j127/single_file_django_app/README.md

 This is a one-file Django app that is based on chapter 1 of the book [_Lightweight Django_]https://www.oreilly.com/library/view/lightweight-django/9781491946275/) (with some modifications).

+**Note:** this is not the normal way to build a Django site -- it's just a proof of concept from the book.
+To learn how to build a Django site, check out the [official tutorial](https://www.djangoproject.com/start/).

 ## Running It

 First, create a virtual environment and activate it: